sayan922/Remote-health-monitoring-system/README.md

-# 🩺 Remote Health Monitoring System 📊
+# 🩺 SyncPulse - Remote Health Monitoring System 📊

 A real-time health monitoring dashboard that collects data from sensors via ESP32 and AWS IoT, stores it in DynamoDB, and visualizes it live in the browser using WebSocket + Chart.js. 🚀
 >✅ Deployed on AWS EC2 with Elastic an IP!